 Holiday Menus That Work

 “Think about the dishes that worked last year and the ones that fell flat,” says Chef Neil Doherty, Sysco’s Senior Director of Culinary Development.
 “Keep in mind that diners are often looking for comfort during the holidays,” Doherty says.
 It’s a great time to offer braised meats and scratch baking on your menu.
 Yet, as an operator, you also want dishes you can make ahead of time— that are easy to prepare and that hold well.
 A grilled or broiled steak works great at this time of year, too.
 “A top sirloin can be just as flavorful as a ribeye and costs much less,” says Doherty.
 You don’t need to change your entire menu for the holidays, either.
 Instead, you may want to create a few special dishes and make sure to market them to your customers.
 And don’t neglect your beverage selection, Doherty says.
 “Use on-trend ingredients like a acai berries or turmeric to spruce up cocktails and mocktails.”
-Ask your Marketing Associate for information about Sysco’s Menu and Marketing Services, which can be a lifesaver this time of year.
+Ask your Sales Consultant for information about Sysco’s Menu and Marketing Services, which can be a lifesaver this time of year.

 Tips & Trends